Skip to main content

 This will start your application locally on localhost:3000.
 Go to that address and you will now see the frontend using NextJS: Front-End

-Using wagmi enables us to read different functions and values from our smart contract.
+Using the Smart Contract Portal Middleware enables us to read different functions and values from our smart contract.
 In this template, we are reading the symbol function to display which token is connected to this smart contract.

-This is done in this code block in index.tsx
+This is done in this code block in page.tsx

 });